sccn/EEGLAB_course/README.md

 This repository is for the EEGLAB sessions of the [practical MEEG 2025 workshop](https://cuttingeeg.org/practicalmeeg2025/).

-Presentations in the presentation folder
+Presentations are in the presentation folder

 Posts at [https://forum.cuttingeeg.org/](https://forum.cuttingeeg.org/tag/eeglab)